matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 something that is going to coordinate the succession of values.
 So we will call them "time coordination constructs".
 So we need those.

-It ends up that we can.
-And maybe some theoretician will prove we _have to_ consume memory in order to model time.
+It ends up that we can -- and maybe some theoretician will prove we _have to_ -- consume memory in order to model time.
 We certainly can.
 I do not know that we need to, but I have not figured out a way to do without.

 So what do we do?
 We say we pass the old value to a pure function, we